rickywen911/custom_bubble_navigation_bar/README.md

 Check example app for more details.

 ### Future Plans
+- [ ] Make it more like native navigation bar in Flutter.
 - [ ] Better documentation
 - [ ] Code format
 - [ ] More customizations!!